crim-ca/weaver/docs/source/installation.rst

 Requirements
 ============

-The installation works on Linux 64 bit distributions (tested on Ubuntu 14.04) and also on MacOSX (tested on El Capitan).
+The installation works on Linux 64 bit distributions (tested on Ubuntu 14.04) and also on MacOS (tested on Sierra).

 From GitHub Sources
 ===================